Fano foliations with small algebraic ranks: Examples and related questions

 \section{Examples and related questions}

 In this last section, we exhibit some examples concerning the sharpness of our main results and also propose a few interesting related questions.
-Firstly let us recall the following folklore conjecture on the lower bound of Seshadri constant, which is only confirmed in dimension two \cite{EinLazarsfeld1993}.
+We start with the following simple observation.